 As we approached the Day of Independence on September 21st 1981, the government launched a competition for a flag for the new nation state.
 The competition was opened to the public and sponsored by the National Symbols Committee.

 Several designs were submitted.
-But the committee selected a design put forward by two public officers – Mr. Everal Waight, a Permanent Secretary, and Mr. Inéz Sánchez Chief Education Officer.
-Mr. Waight was formerly head of Radio Belize.
+But the committee selected a design put forward by two senior public officers – Mr. Everal Waight, Permanent Secretary, and Mr. Inéz Sánchez Chief Education Officer.
+Mr. Waight was former head of Radio Belize.
 The Waight-Sánchez team looked at the PUP flag which was white in the middle and with two horizontal blue fringes and added the country’s coat of arms in the center.

 Land Of The Free is the official national anthem of Belize.
 The lyrics were written by Samuel Haynes and the music composed by Selwyn Walford Young in 1963.
 Mr. Haynes was a disciple of Marcus Garvey and migrated to the U.S. where he became a writer for the The Negro World newspaper in New York City.
 It was officially adopted on Independence Day 21 September 1981.
 The anthem as originally written and composed was Land Of The Gods.
 But due to sensitivity that the word Gods could be interpreted as unchristian, the word Gods was replaced throughout the lyrics by the word Free.